ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 ## Version -06 to -07 ## {#sec-06-07}

-* Defined new parameters for the EDHOC_Information object.
+* Defined parameters for the EDHOC_Information object:

+  * Parameters moved here from draft-ietf-lake-app-profiles.

+  * New parameter "ta_cred".

 * Explicit statement on admitted confirmation methods.